nhatch/nhatch.github.io/readme.md

 ## Bio

-I joined the University of Washington [computer science PhD program](https://www.cs.washington.edu/academics/phd) in Winter 2020, after two and a half years in the Georgia Tech [machine learning PhD program](http://ml.gatech.edu/phd).
+I joined the University of Washington [CS PhD program](https://www.cs.washington.edu/academics/phd) in Winter 2020, after two and a half years in the Georgia Tech [ML PhD program](http://ml.gatech.edu/phd).
 Prior to that, I worked for three years as a software engineer at [eSpark Learning](http://www.esparklearning.com), an education technology company that adaptively curates educational resources for grade school students based on their test scores.
 I completed my Bachelor of Science degree at the [University of Chicago](http://www.uchicago.edu) in 2014 with a double major in mathematics and computer science.